 The Executive Committee has and may exercise all of the powers of the Board that may be delegated by law in the management of the business and affairs of the Company and exercises the authority of the Board between meetings.

 Christopher C. Davis, Barry Diller, Donald E. Graham (Chairman), Anne M. Mulcahy, Ronald L. Olson and Timothy J. O'Shaughnessy serve on the Executive Committee.

-The Executive Committee held one meeting in 2014.
+The Executive Committee held no meetings in 2015.

 Meeting Attendance